-‘It was a hard day, man’: What was Pete Carroll’s biggest regret in the Seahawks’ loss to the Saints?
+‘I’ve got to do better’: What was Pete Carroll’s biggest regret in the Seahawks’ loss to the Saints?

 Duane Brown’s arm injury that caused him to miss the last 23 plays was the most worrisome after the game.

-Carroll clarified Monday that Brown has “got a sore bicep.’’
-But he said there was good news in that Brown “tested out OK.’’
+Carroll clarified Monday that Brown has “got a sore biceps.’’
+But he said tests showed nothing significant and that while Brown may miss some practice time, the thought as of today is that he will play.

 Carroll said safety Bradley McDougald tweaked his ankle; McDougald returned after missing four snaps, and Carroll noted he did not need a walking boot to leave the stadium.
+Carroll said Monday afternoon that McDougald “has a chance” to make it back for Sunday’s game.

 Numbers left Collier inactive